Trimpin: Exhibited work

 The permanent installation Seismofon is on display at the Science Museum of Minnesota.
-This giant chime instrument transforms worldwide earthquake data from the USGS into various tempos and volumes, which are played through the Seismofon's suspended bells.
+This giant marimba, xylophone, and percussion instrument transforms earthquakes into music.
+A computer receives real-time worldwide seismic data from the USGS and generates scales and patterns based on the cultures in the general areas of the seismic events.
+Seismofon is also known by the name Magnitude in C#, and it was commissioned in 1999.

 In 2010, Trimpin transformed into robotic form a set of percussion instruments that David A. Jaffe inherited from Henry Brant for use in Jaffe's composition The Space Between Us.
 The performance (at the 2011 Other Minds Festival) included an installation with 18 robotic tubular bells hung above the audience, two robotic xylophones, a robotic glockenspiel and a disklavier, all controlled by a percussionist using a 3-D sensor (radiodrum), augmented by two live string quartets surrounding the audience.

 Since Fall 2010, Trimpin has been working with students and faculty at Stanford University's Center for Computer Research in Music and Acoustics (CCRMA) to create the multimedia installation "The Gurs Zyklus."
 Composer/director/performer Rinde Eckert will collaborate with Trimpin on the project.

 From March 16 until April 28, 2012, Trimpin's installation "Trimpin:(CanonX+4:33=100) " was open to the public at Open Space in Victoria, BC, Canada.
 The installation featured five deconstructed pianos with various mechanical actuators configured to play compositions written by Trimpin.
 The audience was able to activate a composition by manoeuvering an arcade style game joystick which in turn moved an RGB colour sensor suspended on the wall.
 The sensor was positioned in front of an array of primary colour silk screened posters, also made by Trimpin.
 After a position was selected, the listener could push a button located next to the joystick, the sensor would scan the colour and utilize the information in a composition choosing algorithm.
 Almost immediately after the button was pressed a composition would begin.
 On the final day of the installation, the group MISTIC held a concert with compositions created specifically for the installation.
 By removing the control computer for the installation, and implementing their own, each member was able to perform live.

-Since 2013 the Liquid Percussion (Das Regentropfen Schlagzeug) is exhibitet at Swiss Science Center Technorama in Winterthur.
+Since 2013 the Liquid Percussion (Das Regentropfen Schlagzeug) is exhibited at Swiss Science Center Technorama in Winterthur.